-- Omega 3 fatty acids + FCLO - Omega 3 fatty acids help reduce inflammation and have been shown to reduce inflammatory acne in some studies.
+- Omega 3 fatty acids + FCLO - Omega 3 fatty acids help reduce inflammation and have been shown to reduce inflammatory acne in some studies (12).

-- Vitamin K2 - Vitamin K2 and other fat soluble vitamins can dramatically improve complexion, promotes healing of scars, decreases pore size and reduces inflammation.
-Vitamin K2 is another nutrient that many people tend to be deficient in due to not eating enough organic, or grass fed meats/dairy products.
+- Vitamin K2 - Vitamin K2 and other fat-soluble vitamins can dramatically improve complexion, promotes healing of scars, decreases pore size and reduce inflammation.
+Vitamin K2 is another nutrient that many people tend to be deficient in due to not eating enough organic, or grass-fed meats/dairy products.